-If you believe your building work is 'permitted development', you can apply for a Certificate of Lawfulness to confirm that the development is lawful and can go ahead.
+If you believe your building work is 'permitted delopment', you can apply for a Certificate of Lapfulness to confirm that the development is lawful a can go ahead.
 This can be applied for online at www.eplanning.scot

 What is a change of use?